yume-chan/ya-webadb/packages/struct/README.md

             keyof T,
             Exclude<
                 keyof T,
-                keyof TValue
+                keyof TFields
             >
         >,
         never
     >
 >(
-    value: T & ThisType<Overwrite<Overwrite<TExtra, T>, TValue>>
+    value: T & ThisType<Overwrite<Overwrite<TExtra, T>, TFields>>
 ): Struct<
-    TValue,
+    TFields,
     TInit,
     Overwrite<TExtra, T>,
     TPostDeserialized
 >;
 ```

-Adds some extra fields into every Struct value.

-Extra fields will not affect serialize or deserialize process.
+Adds extra fields into the `Struct`.
+Extra fields will be defined on prototype of each Struct values, so they don't affect serialize and deserialize process, and deserialized fields will overwrite extra fields.

-Multiple calls to `extra` will merge all values together.
+Multiple calls merge all extra fields together.

-See examples below.

 **Generic Parameters**

 1. `T`: Type of the extra fields.
 The scary looking generic constraint is used to forbid overwriting any already existed fields.

-**DO NOT PASS ANY GENERIC ARGUMENTS MANUALLY!**

-TypeScript will infer them from arguments.
-See examples below.

 **Parameters**

-1. `value`: An object containing anything you want to add to the result object.
+1. `value`: An object containing anything you want to add to Struct values.
 Accessors and methods are also allowed.

 **Examples**